rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-That's when **GraphQL arguments** come into play.
-They can be used to make more fine-grained queries, because you can provide them to the GraphQL query.
-See how the arguments can be used on a per field level by using parentheses.
-And also for the arguments you have to define the type.
-In this case, it is a non-nullable identifier to retrieve the correct user from a data source eventually.
-Furthermore, the query returns the User type, but it can be null, because sometimes a user entity might not be found in the data source when providing a non identifiable `id` for it.
-Now you can see how two queries already share the same GraphQL type and thus when adding fields to the User type, a client can use these fields for both queries when querying an implicit User object type.
+**GraphQL arguments** can be used to make more fine-grained queries because you can provide them to the GraphQL query.
+Arguments can be used on a per-field level with parentheses.
+You must also define the type, which in this case is a non-nullable identifier to retrieve a user from a data source.
+The query returns the User type, which can be null because a user entity might not be found in the data source when providing a non identifiable `id` for it.
+Now you can see how two queries share the same GraphQL type, so when adding fields to the it, a client can use them implicitly for both queries `id` field:

-There is already one more field which could be added to the User type.
-It is the `id` field, because after all a user should have an `id` when it is already possible to query a user by its `id`.

 {{< highlight javascript "hl_lines=8" >}}
 const schema = gql`